uhh-lt/autolinks/README.md

 ---

-*This application has been implemented in the framework if the [BimDanube project](http://bimdanube.eu)*
+*This application has been implemented in the framework of the [BIMDANUBE project](http://bimdanube.eu)*